 Fluconazole (Diflucan™) is a synthetic antifungal agent that can be used for the treatment of Candida albicans and other fungal infections.
-For the breastfeeding mother in particular, it can be used after other first interventions to treat recurrent Candida infections of the nipples, and, if such a thing exists, as I believe it does, Candida infections of the breasts.
-If a mother has sore nipples, the nipples must be treated aggressively first and then is fluconazole (Diflucan) added if nipple treatment alone is unsuccessful.
+For the breastfeeding mother in particular, it can be used but should only be used after other first interventions to treat recurrent Candida infections of the nipples.
+If a mother has sore nipples, the nipples must be treated aggressively first and only then is fluconazole (Diflucan) added if nipple treatment alone is unsuccessful.

 Candida infections of the skin or mucous membranes are more likely to occur when there is a breakdown in the integrity of the skin or mucous membrane—one of the reasons why a good latch is very important from the very first day.
-Many Candida infections would, perhaps, not have occurred if the mother had not had sore nipples and a breakdown of the skin of the nipples and areola.
+Many Candida infections would, perhaps, not have occurred if the mother had not, in the first place, had sore nipples and a breakdown of the skin of the nipples and areola.
 The oozing of liquid that occurs often from cracked nipples encourages Candida albicans to change from its harmless form to an invasive form.

 The widespread use of antibiotics also encourages the overgrowth of Candida albicans.
 Many pregnant women, women in labour, and new mothers, as well as their babies receive antibiotics, sometimes with very little justification.

 There is no good test which helps makes the diagnosis.
-A positive culture from the nipple(s) does not prove your pain is due to Candida.
+A positive culture from the nipple(s) does not prove your pain is due to Candida, since most people are colonized with Candida albicans normally.
 Neither does a negative culture mean your pain is not due to Candida.
 The best way to make a diagnosis is by getting a good history.

 Diagnosing the presence or absence of a Candida infection in the baby is not helpful.
 A baby may have thrush all over his mouth, but the mother may have no pain.
 A mother may have the classic symptoms of a Candida infection of the nipples, and the baby may have no thrush or diaper rash.

-Fluconazole tends to work best when used in conjunction with probiotics and oral grapefruit seed extract.
+Fluconazole tends to work best when used in conjunction with probiotics.

 Vomiting, diarrhea, abdominal pain and skin rashes are the most common side effects.
 These are not usually severe, and only occasionally is it necessary to stop the medication because of these side effects.
 Allergic reactions are possible but uncommon.
-Call or email immediately if you have any concerns.
+Email immediately if you have any concerns.

 Fluconazole in the milk